Knee Pain when Running

 Do not push through the pain

 They say there is no gain without pain, which is a statement that seems truer when it comes to exercising to gain muscle mass and tone the body.
-However, while that burning sensation you feel when your muscles are stretched and put under stain may be normal, it should not be something that makes you feel excessive pain.
+However, while that burning sensation, you feel when your muscles are stretched and put under stain may be expected, it should not be something that makes you feel excessive pain.
 Pay attention to any dull and sharp pain that you may feel; this will be a sign for you to push through the workout or stop.

-Warm up before starting your exercises, even if it is running.
+Warm-up before starting your exercises, even if it is running.
 You need to wake up the muscles and tissues and get that internal lubrication going.
-The necessary fluids will flow into the appropriate areas thus improving mobility and elasticity and lessening friction.
+The necessary fluids will flow into the appropriate areas, thus improving mobility and elasticity and lessening friction.
 Do a few dynamic stretches to activate your muscles and tissues and enhance flexibility.

 Increase your leg strength

 By enhancing the strength of your legs, you increase their endurance levels for the run.
-You can do this by doing knee extensions, hip side-lifts, wall sits, toe, raisers and other workouts.
+You can do this by doing knee extensions, hip side-lifts, wall sits, toe, raisers, and other workouts.
 Get in touch with experienced physicians to help you discover ways of doing these exercises and how they help improve your performance and endurance.
 Cable glute kickbacks are a good way to help this region among other exercises.

 Improve patella (kneecap) tracking

 The patella will form a perfect C when the knee is bent and should slide up and down.
 You should check the function by doing simple actions such as lifting the leg and rotating the whole of it to help strengthen the muscles at the knees and inner thigh.
 Stretch the kneecaps by moving them from side to side and up and down.
 It will ensure that the kneecaps glide with ease during motion.
 Most cases of patellofemoral pain are attributed to poor patella tracking.
 An experienced physical therapist can correctly diagnose and treat the issue.